A cast-iron structure is restored with traditional and contemporary materials

 Replacing the 54 windows required a similarly close historical analysis of the existing conditions.
 The windows included pulley double-hung varieties and single pivoting sashes with transoms.
 J. Padin in New Jersey re-fabricated them based on the original historical profiles and materials.
 Here, however, 21st-century technology was also employed to improve the building’s insulation with high-performance glazing.

 As a final touch, the team also replaced the 1970s storefront.
 With little documentation available, Henson based a new design on what remained at street level as well as on clues implied by the fenestration above.
-The result is something of a rarity in Manhattan: a vintage cast iron building that retains its historic character from top to toe.
+The result is something of a rarity in Manhattan: a vintage cast-iron structure that retains its historic character from top to toe.